jobatkin/DragonflyDestinations/backend/README.md

 - **Controllers**: Handle the core logic for each API route.
 - **Routes**: Define endpoints and their HTTP methods, delegating tasks to controllers.
 - **Utilities**: Helper functions for repetitive tasks, such as data validation and error handling.
+- **Middleware**: Intermediate functions for handling authentication and image uploading prior to controller functions.

 ## Technologies Used